mavryk-network/flexmasa/README.md

 Root path (logs, chain data, etc.): /tmp/mini-box (inside container).
 ```

-The implementation for these scripts is `src/scripts/tutorial-box.sh`, they are
+The implementation for these scripts is `src/scripts/tutorial-box.sh`.
+They're
-just calls to `flextesa mini-net` (see its general
+just calls to `flextesa mini-net` and `flextesa daemons-upgrade` (see its general
 [documentation](./src/doc/mini-net.md)).

 The scripts run sandboxes with archive nodes for which the RPC port is `20 000`.